anettleship/adrian-al-techtest-app/README.md

 We're using pytest-recording to 'playback' api responses from the external api for our tests.

+When adding or changing tests with the @pytest.mark.vcr decorator, it is necessary to run the following command to place a live request to the external api and record the result for any tests which do not have a matching 'recording' in the tests/cassettes folder.
+These are provided in the package, so the following command is not necessary in order to run tests if no changes are made to them.

+pytest --record-mode=once

 Note: the external api does not return consistent date of birth for the same nhsnumber.
 We validate user input using age rather than exact date of birth as a result, and tests use a 'pre-recorded' response using pytest-recording, but might fail erroneously if that response is 're-recorded'.